In this article, we’ll cover:

 Antioxidant properties

-Vitamin E protects the skin from the damaging effects of free radicals1.
-Free radicals are natural biological compounds formed when our bodies convert the food we eat into energy4.
+The leading benefit of vitamin E is that it protects the skin from the damaging effects of free radicals.1 Free radicals are natural biological compounds formed when our bodies convert the food we eat into energy4.
 We are also exposed to free radicals in the environment from cigarette smoke, air pollution and ultraviolet light from the sun, all of which have damaging effects to the skin4.

 The free radical molecules contain an unshared electron, making them highly energetic and react rapidly to form Reactive Oxygen Species (ROS)4.
 The ROS try to grab electrons from atoms in the skin, causing damage to skin’s DNA, which results in the ‘speeding up’ of the skin ageing process4,5.